nikcleju/IT_Course/Lectures/02_SourceCoding.md

     * What property do we *exploit* in order to obtain compression?
     * How does *compressible data* look like?
     * How does *incompressible data* look like?
-    * What are the limitation of our data compression method?
+    * What are the limitations of our data compression method?
     * How could it be improved?

 ### Other codes: arithmetic coding